Ernst Zundel, deported from Canada on Holocaust denial charges, dies at 78

 Two attempts at prosecution in Canada ultimately foundered when the Supreme Court of Canada struck down the country’s laws against spreading false news as a violation of free speech.

-The trials catapulted the permanent resident into the public spotlight and Zundel became a familiar figure with his retinue of yellow hard-hatted followers in Toronto.
+The trials catapulted the permanent resident into the public spotlight and Zundel became a familiar figure with his retinue of followers in Toronto.

+Zundel continued publishing his beliefs online, on a website that remained up at the time of his death.

 He and his supporters had argued he was exercising his right to free speech.
 He was the subject of numerous threats and his home was once firebombed.